blurrycontour/zuul-gerrit/doc/source/config/project.rst

       Gerrit).
 The requested merge mode will also be used by the GitHub and GitLab drivers when performing merges.

-      The default is :value:`project.merge-mode.merge` for all drivers except Gerrit, where the default is
-      :value:`project.merge-mode.merge-resolve`.

       Each project may only have one ``merge-mode`` therefore Zuul will use the first value that it encounters for a given project (regardless of in which branch the definition appears).
 It may